-Purpose & overview • entive plan that is used for the Executiv gn individual performance to the achie ue.
-Awards are made annually an and individual targets. d are aligned to the attainment of clea arly defined Group, business unit • The STI plan is subject to annu ual review by the People and Remuner easures and weightings may therefore STI funding • The pool to fund STI rewards is determined by the Group's financial performance before significant item Weighting of STI Measures • The STI is weighted 50% to a Group financial measure and 50% to ir ndividual objectives.
-STI Opportunity (at target) % of fixed remuneration CEO 100 Other Executive KMP 50 Group Financial Measures (50% of the STI) and reflects the short-term per aligns executive performance with the formance of the business. neasures for future years will be detern easures are detailed below (pro-rata b % Payout (of Group F Financial Component) Performance against target CEO Other Executive KMP <95% Subject to Board consideration Subject to Board consideration 95% 50% 50% 100% 100% 100% 105% 105% 110% 110% 112.5% 125% >115% 125% 150% Individual Objectives (50% of the STI) These objectives are set annual and strategic objectives and in will be a non-financial measure importance to delivery of the set.
-This year's individual objectives were focused on meeting targets acr ard approved financial, operational opropriate.
-At least one objective jective to reflect their relative nesses, growth in Stan and Stan Sport, d audience growth across all our platf , securing key content, data orms, and cost base management. d audience growth across all our platf commercialisation, revenue and d audience growth across all our platf orms, and cost base management. commercialisation, revenue and Payouts based on individual mea d audience growth across all our platfo sures are detailed below. % Payout (of Indiv CEO orms, and cost base management. ridual Component) Other Executive KMP commercialisation, revenue and Payouts based on individual mea Performance Assessment based d audience growth across all our platf sures are detailed below. % Payout (of Indiv orms, and cost base management. commercialisation, revenue and Payouts based on individual mea Performance Assessment based on delivery of Individual KPIs d audience growth across all our platfo sures are detailed below. % Payout (of Indiv CEO orms, and cost base management. ridual Component) Other Executive KMP commercialisation, revenue and Payouts based on individual mea Performance Assessment based on delivery of Individual KPIs Unsatisfactory Performance Requires d audience growth across all our platfe sures are detailed below. % Payout (of Indiv CEO Nil orms, and cost base management. ridual Component) Other Executive KMP Nil commercialisation, revenue and Payouts based on individual mea Performance Assessment based on delivery of Individual KPIs Unsatisfactory Performance Requires Development d audience growth across all our platfe sures are detailed below. orms, and cost base management. ridual Component) Other Executive KMP Nil 25 - 75%
+Purpose & overview The STI plan is the annual incentive plan that is used for the Executive KMPs and other Executives.
+The STI plan is designed to align individual performance to the achievement of the business strategy and increased shareholder value.
+Awards are made annually and are aligned to the attainment of clearly defined Group, business unit and individual targets.
+The STI plan is subject to annual review by the People and Remuneration Committee (PRC).
+The structure, performance measures and weightings may therefore vary from year to year.
+STI funding The pool to fund STI rewards is determined by the Group's financial performance before significant iter Weighting of STI Measures • The STI is weighted 50% to a Group financial measure and 50% to individual objectives.
+STI Opportunity % of fixed remuneration (at target) CEO O 100 Other Executive KMP 50 Group Financial Measures (50% of the STI) Group EBITDA - chosen as it aligns executive performance with the key drivers of shareholder value and reflects the short-term performance of the business.
+(30% OF THE 311) neasures for future years will be detern easures are detailed below (pro-rata b Payouts based on financial measures are detailed below (pro-rata between bands).
+Desferments and the set % Payout (of Group F - Performance against target <95% CEO Subject to Board consideration Other Executive KMP Subject to Board consideration 95% 50% 100% 100% 100% 105% 105% 110% 110% 112.5% 125% >115% 125% 150% Individual Objectives (50% of the STI) Executive KMPs are assigned individual objectives based on their specific area of responsibility.
+These objectives are set annually and are directly aligned to the Board approved financial, operational and strategic objectives and include quantitative measures where appropriate.
+At least one objective will be a non-financial measure.
+Weightings are assigned to each objective to reflect their relative importance to delivery of the strategy and required focus.
+This year's individual objectives were focused on meeting targets across various strategic initiatives including growth in digital businesses, growth in Stan and Stan Sport, securing key content, data commercialisation, revenue and audience growth across all our platforms, and cost base management.
+Payouts based on individual measures are detailed below.
+Performance Assessment based % Payout (of Indiv % Payout (of Individual Component) on delivery of Individual KPIs CEO Other Executive KMP Unsatisfactory Nil Nil Performance Requires Development 25 - 75% 25 - 75% Valued Contribution 75 - 100% 75 - 110% Superior Contribution 100 - 110% 110 - 130% 10 196%